oroinc/documentation/user_guide/records/manage_records.rst

    If a field can take just certain values, the inline editor will show you a list values to select from.

    .. image:: /user_guide/img/getting_started/records/grids/grids_inlineeditor2.png
-      :alt: The field can show just certain values
+      :alt: An example of a list values for a field when editing a record inline

 4. Click the |IcActivate| **Save Changes** icon to save a new value, or the |IcBan| **Discard Changes** icon to return to the old value.